-Hangman Creek contained detectable turbidity (<60 cm) in 91% of samples.
-The lowest readings occurred in January and March, with February and late April and May containing the clearest waters.
+Hangman Creek contained detectable turbidity (<60 cm) in 60% of samples.
+The worst water quality occurred in January, March, and early April with February and May containing the clearest waters.

 Figure 5.
-Transparency readings in Hangman Creek, Winter and Spring 2018.
+Transparency readings in Hangman Creek, Winter and Spring 2019.

-Directly downstream from the confluence of Hangman Creek and the Spokane River, the samples at Riverside Cemetery contained detectable turbidity 80% of the time (Figure 6).
-The sample period began later (January 23rd) than that of Hangman because the sample location was added at the request of the samplers.
+Directly downstream from the confluence of Hangman Creek and the Spokane River, the samples at Riverside Cemetery contained detectable turbidity 58% of the time (Figure 6).
 This sample station mirrors the patterns in Hangman Creek.
+The water at this location is not well mixed and the sample contains primarily Hangman Creek water, despite being taken from the Spokane River.

 Figure 6.
-Transparency in the Spokane River just downstream of its confluence with Hangman Creek.
+Transparency in the Spokane River at Riverside Memorial Cemetery just downstream of its confluence with Hangman Creek.

-Samples at TJ Meenach Bridge contained detectable transparency about 30% of samples.
+Samples at TJ Meenach Bridge contained detectable transparency about 16% of samples.
 These samples represent a section of the Spokane River that contain well-mixed water.
-Samples contain low transparency at similar times to Hangman Creek.
+Samples contain low transparency when Hangman Creek has high flows and high turbidity.